 Unreasonably Prolonged Detentions

 In many DUI cases, the defense will file a motion to suppress evidence because of an unreasonably prolonged detention.
 If the motion is granted, the court will typically suppress any evidence gathered after the prolonged detention began.
+If the court grants the motion, it might result in a dismissal of the charges for insufficient evidence.

 The defense will often contend that the length of the detention was unreasonable given the lack of evidence of impairment, the observations of the law enforcement officers, and the other circumstances of the case.